AbhijayPaturi/GarbageImagesClassificationSystem/README.md

 # GarbageImagesClassificationSystem
-A garbage image classification model to segregate waste using transfer learning + Keras
+A garbage image classification model to segregate waste using transfer learning + Keras.

 ## Description